quicwg/ops-drafts/draft-ietf-quic-applicability.md

 (available from the idle_timeout transport parameter) can simply reconnect.
 When possible, this reconnection can use 0-RTT session resumption, reducing the latency involved with restarting the connection.
-This approach is only valid in cases in which 0-RTT data is safe, when the client is the restarting peer, when the data to be sent is idempotent.
+This approach is only valid in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.
 It is also not applicable when the application binds external state to the connection, as this state cannot reliably be transferred to a resumed connection.